nggyujia/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

 ### Introduction
 This project is part of the Udacity Data Science Nanodegree program.
 It combines knowledge on ETL and NLP and incorporates pipelines.
 The data is obtained through [Figure Eight](https://www.figure-eight.com/).
+The data comprised of messages sent during disaster events and are labelled to 36 categories.
+Each message can be labelled to one or more categories, and these categories will be useful to identify what information the message is conveying, if there is any help needed, and if so which disaster response organization can offer the help.

 ### Files
 You will find the raw data in the *data* folder as well as the python script to process the data.
 The processed data is then stored in a sqlite database created in the process_data.py script as well.